cicirello/python-github-action-template/README.md

 You can rename this Python file to whatever you want, provided you change its name in all other files above that reference it.
 The template version includes examples of accessing Action inputs and producing outputs.
-Make sure it is executable (the one in the template is).
+Make sure it is executable (the one in the template is already executable).
+If you simply rename the file, it should keep the executable bit set.
+However, if you delete it and replace it with a new file, you'll need to set it executable.

 ### tests/tests.py